FREQUENTLY ASKED QUESTIONS

 Title insurance is a form of indemnity insurance which insures against financial loss from defects in title to real property and from the invalidity or unenforceability of mortgage loans.
-There are two types of title policies: Owner’s and Lender’s.
+There are two types of title policies: Owners and Lenders.
 Just as lenders require fire insurance and other types of insurance coverage to protect their investment, nearly all institutional lenders also require title insurance (lender’s policy) to protect their interest in the collateral of loans secured by real estate.
 Some mortgage lenders, especially non-institutional lenders, may not require title insurance.
 Buyers purchasing properties for cash or with a mortgage lender often want title insurance (owner’s policy) to protect their interest as well.
-A loan policy provides no coverage or benefit for the buyer/owner and so your decision to purchase an owner’s policy is independent of the lender’s requirement of a loan policy.
+A loan policy provides no coverage or benefits for the buyer/owner and so your decision to purchase an owner’s policy is independent of the lender’s requirement of a loan policy.

 What Will My Closing Costs Be?

 Closing costs are best determined by your settlement agent or attorney.
 They can give you an estimate as to the actual closing cost.
 A loan estimate is also given to you by your lender.
 These costs may be a reasonable estimate but may vary depending on the costs from the service providers in your transaction.